philipturner/home-built-stm/README.md

 Philip Turner, Nanoscience Student (2025) philipturner@vt.edu

+## Progress (Jan 2025)

+This project is officially a NANO 4994 research project for Spring 2025, worth 3 credits.
+After months of research, I found a potential solution to my main goal of building an STM, solving piezo creep.
+I discovered a new material that could make better piezoelectric actuators: <b>lithium niobate</b>.
+I am listing some of the calculations and scripts I have done.
+Currently, I am speed-running the tutorials for FreeCAD and KiCad.

 ## Project Overview

 A device that can image with atomic resolution, and rip individual atoms off the sample with voltage pulses.